ota-meshi/eslint-plugin-math/docs/rules/prefer-math-trunc.md

 ## :book: Rule Details

-This rule aims to enforce use of `Math.trunc()` over other truncations.
+This rule aims to enforce the use of `Math.trunc()` instead of other truncations.

 <eslint-code-block fix>